 From the 315 cars which have started a race here, 270 have reached the end of the race.
 That gives an overall finish rate of 86%.

 Only four races at this track have featured fewer than ten drivers finishing on the lead lap of the Grand Prix; including in three of the last seven seasons.

 Vettel has the most fastest laps in Abu Dhabi

 Sebastian Vettel has set the fastest lap of the Abu Dhabi Grand Prix on more occasions than any other driver.
 He’s done so four times.

-Red Bull are the team who’ve recorded the most fastest laps at Yas Marina Circuit, with five.
+Red Bull are the team who’ve recorded the most fastest laps at Yas Marina Circuit, with six.

 Hamilton has led over 300 laps here

-Lewis Hamilton has led 319 laps at the Abu Dhabi Grand Prix – over double the number of laps led at the event by any other driver.
+Lewis Hamilton has led 319 laps at the Abu Dhabi Grand Prix – almost double the number of laps led at the event by any other driver.